 Transportation and escort — Providing and/or arranging for transportation to:

-local community shopping areas where a member may purchase items to meet his/her personal needs;
+local community shopping areas where a member may purchase items to meet his or her personal needs;

 recreational activities, field/community trips; and

 the nearest available provider that can provide medical care which may include medical appointments, therapies and other medical care, unless arrangements are made to transport the member to the medical care provider of the member's choice.
 Licensure as a personal care facility requires the facility to provide soap and toilet tissue at all times for member use.
 Other personal items must be purchased by the member.
-STAR+PLUS Waiver (SPW) members receiving AL are entitled to receive medical transportation services through Medicaid for Medicaid-covered medical appointments.
-The AL facility personnel are responsible for scheduling the transportation according to medical transportation procedure.
-If the HCBS program member wishes to attend an activity outside the facility, which is not a group activity sponsored by the facility, he/she is responsible for paying for his/her own transportation.
+STAR+PLUS Home and Community Based Services (HCBS) program members receiving AL are entitled to receive medical transportation services through Medicaid for Medicaid-covered medical appointments.
+The ALF personnel are responsible for scheduling the transportation according to medical transportation procedure.
+If the STAR+PLUS HCBS program member wishes to attend an activity outside the facility, which is not a group activity sponsored by the facility, the member is responsible for paying for his or her own transportation.

 24-Hour supervision — Periodic checks or visits to a member during each eight-hour shift to ensure that the member is safe and well.